 merge your scattered media buys.

 For many brands, providing their audience with consistent experiences across channels is a goal they’ll never reach unless they consolidate their media-buying platforms.
-These brands use one buying platform — or demand side platform (DSP) — for video, another for social, and yet another for TV.
-In fact, according to an Adobe Digital Insights report, 41 percent of organizations work with three or more media-buying platforms.
+These brands use one buying platform — or demand side platform (DSP) — for video, another for social and yet another for TV.
+In fact, according to an Adobe Digital Insights report, 41 per cent of organisations work with three or more media-buying platforms.